overholser/overholser.net/content/_index.md

 ### Annual OFA Reunion

-The annual OFA reunion is currently held in Lancaster County, Pennsylvania, during the first weekend in August each year, and you can [view more information about the annual reunion](/reunion/).
+**The Overholser Family Association Reunion will not be held on the first weekend of August 2020 as originally planned.** [View more information](/reunions/) about the annual reunion.

 ### Facebook